 Having a blast machine without having an abrasive separator reclaimer is comparable to operating an automotive engine without an oil filter.
-You will need to change the oil more often if you do not have an oil filter, even though some of the oil is still good.
+You will need to change the oil more often, even though some of the oil is still good.
 The more you travel, the more good oil you throw away.
 Blasting is the same: the more you blast without a separator reclaimer, the more good abrasive you will throw away.

 Abrasive separator reclaimers are available in different efficiency ranges that should correlate to the abrasive size used.
 Some separators operate with media sizes between 0-150 mesh and others are intended for finer materials of 180-400 mesh.
 In addition, separator reclaimers are available in different cfm ratings, with larger separators for larger exhaust blowers.
 Keep in mind that cabinet visibility is directly related to cabinet air changes per minute.

 Vacuum blowers are the lowest cfm used for abrasive blasting cabinets.
 They are used to meet the minimum requirements for negative cabinet pressure to prevent abrasive escape during the process, but unless you have lots of air changes per minute, visibility will be poor when cleaning dirty parts.
 The separator reclaimer is used so a larger blower can be installed creating better cabinet visibility and more cabinet air changes per minute without any abrasive loss.
 (For reference, most Media Blast units operate at one air change every 1-2 seconds based on the cabinet size.)
 This is not possible with any vacuum blower – even with the smallest of cabinets.

 Imagine a truckload of birds and someone beating on the side of the truck container with a baseball bat.
 This keeps the birds flying and constantly feathers.
 The object is to remove the bird feathers so you can see the birds inside the truck.